Alfred Heckmann

-Alfred Heckmann (25 June 1914 – 21 July 1993) was a Luftwaffe flying ace of World War II.
+Alfred Heckmann (25 June 1914 – 27 July 1993) was a Luftwaffe flying ace of World War II.
 A flying ace or fighter ace is a military aviator credited with shooting down five or more enemy aircraft during aerial combat.
 He was also a recipient of the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
 The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.

-Biography
+Career

-Alfred Heckmann was born 25 June 1914 at Bochum-Langendreer.
-In early 1940, Unteroffizier Heckmann was posted to 5.
-Staffel of Jagdgeschwader 3 (5./JG 3—5th squadron of the 3rd fighter wing).
+Heckmann was born 25 June 1914 at Bochum-Langendreer in the Province of Westphalia, a province of the Kingdom of Prussia within the German Empire.
+In early 1939 he joined the military service in the Luftwaffe and following fighter pilot training, Heckmann was posted to 5.
+Staffel (5th squadron) of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing) with the rank of Unteroffizier (a junior non-commissioned officer) in February 1940.

 He claimed his first victory in June 1940, when he shot down a French Morane MS 406 fighter over Abbeville.
 He added two Supermarine Spitfires during the Battle of Britain.

-Feldwebel Heckmann then participated in Operation Barbarossa, the German invasion of the Soviet Union, and claimed another 24 victories up to October 1941, when the unit re-equipped with the new Messerschmitt Bf 109 F-4.
+War against the Soviet Union

+In preparation for Operation Barbarossa, the German invasion of the Soviet Union, II.
+Gruppe headed further east on 18 June.
+Following a stopover at Kraków, the unit was moved to Hostynne.
+At the start of the campaign, JG 3 under the command of Major (Major) Günther Lützow was subordinated to the 5th Air Corps, under the command of General der Flieger (General of the Aviators) Robert Ritter von Greim, itself part of Luftflotte 4 (4th Air Fleet), under the command of Generaloberst (Colonel General) Alexander Löhr.
+These air elements supported Generalfeldmarschall (Field Marshal) Gerd von Rundstedt's Army Group South, with the objective of capturing Ukraine and its capital Kiev.
+At 17:00 on 21 June 1941, the 5th Air Corps, based at Lipsko, briefed the various unit commanders of the upcoming attack.
+That evening, Gruppenkommandeur (group commander) of II.
+Gruppe Lothar Keller informed his subordinates of the attack.

 The II.
 Gruppe of JG 3 (II./JG 3—2nd group of the 3rd fighter wing) was relocated to Sicily in January 1942, and Heckmann flew over Malta without claiming any aerial victories.
 II./JG 3 returned to the Eastern Front in June 1942.
 In July Oberfeldwebel Heckmann claimed 17 Soviet aircraft, including four Douglas Boston bombers shot down on 10 July.
 He was awarded the Knight's Cross of the Iron Cross in September 1942.

-In October 1942, Heckmann was transferred to 1.
-Staffel of Jagdgeschwader 26 "Schlageter" (1./JG 26—1st squadron of the 26th fighter wing) on the Channel front.
-In winter 1943, he moved with I./JG 26 (1st group of the 26th fighter wing) back to the Eastern Front in an exchange for III./Jagdgeschwader 54 (3rd group of the 54th fighter wing) who transferred to the West.
-In the 14 weeks the Gruppe was based in Russia Oberfeldwebel Heckmann claimed four victories; all Il-2 Stormovik's.
-In February 1943, Heckmann took up instructing duties with Ergänzungs-Jagdgruppe Ost.